fc9734ygn/oddspot-backend/README.md

 - Kotlin idiomatic framework.
 - I can use the same network client library for frontend and backend.
-- Lighter than Spring
 - Has less magic which forces me to understand concepts better.
-- Is well-supported with coroutines, serialization, Koin DI etc.
+- Is well-supported with coroutines, serialization, Koin DI etc. that I'm already used to coming from Android.

 ### SQLDelight